-Data can be safely written, that is, tx\enain asserted, when tx\rdyout is asserted.
-After tx\rdyout is negated, additional writes using tx\enain can be safely performed provided tx\ovfout is never asserted.
-When tx\rdyout is asserted again, additional data can be written.
-If at any time the back-pressure mechanism is violated, the $tx_ovfout$ is asserted to indicate the violation.
+Data can be safely written, that is, tx_enain asserted, when tx_rdyout is asserted.
+After tx_rdyout is negated, additional writes using tx_enain can be safely performed provided tx_ovfout is never asserted.
+When tx_rdyout is asserted again, additional data can be written.
+If at any time the back-pressure mechanism is violated, the tx_ovfout is asserted to indicate the violation.
 The threshold for an overflow indication is fixed at a value of 11.
-Up to eight write cycles may be safely performed after $tx_rdyout$ is negated, but no more until $tx_rdyout$ is asserted again.
+Up to eight write cycles might be safely performed after tx_rdyout is never asserted, but no more until tx_rdyout is asserted again.